bondagit/aes67-player-android/README.md

 # AES67 Player

-The AES67 Player application is an Android application that can be used to play to your AES67 streams.
+The AES67 Player application is an application used to play AES67 streams to your Android devices.

 # Introduction